Peribunt/FindPattern/README.md

                     This pattern must be formatted as a raw byte array [in] PatternLength: The length of the pattern
 [in]    SearchMask: The search mask.
-                    This must be formatted as an 8-bit aligned binary mask.

                         Example Pattern 1.) \x48\x00\x00\x00\xC3\xCC\xCC
                            Example Mask 1.)
 0b100011
 ```